Klee-fromTeamBenny/Klee-fromTeamBenny/README.md

-- 👋 Hi, I’m Klee from Benny Adventure Team
+-  I’m Klee from Benny Adventure Team  >:D
-- 👀 I’m interested in Core of Computer Science, and Mathematics
+-  I’m interested in Core of Computer Science and Mathematics :3
-- 🌱 I’m currently learning Python
+-  I’m currently learning git